 How much does it cost?

-It takes money for us to provide our extraordinary level of support.
-We ask residents and families to cover the costs of care, and depend them to do that to the best of their ability.
-For more information, speak with our Admissions team (call 310-796-6625, ext 2).
+We ask residents and families to cover the costs of care, and we trust them to do that to the best of their ability.
+Our Admissions team can discuss this more with you during the preliminary conversations and/or admission process.

 What are the payment arrangements?